 The major remaining work is

 Create a “top 10” table for SPARK.
-The major guidances should be around running the SPARK analyser and handling issues arising from analysis; Dealing with non-SPARK code; and managing special cases such as using the analyser to justify suppression of checks
+The major guidances should be around running the SPARK analyser and handling issues arising from analysis; Dealing with non-SPARK code; and managing special cases such as using the analyser to justify suppression of checks.

 Create a compliance statement, likely based on 24772-2 Ada’s.